Western Europe Gardens and Treasures | Small Group Tour in Europe

 Accommodation: Park Inn by Radisson or similar.

-Overview: Our tour will conclude today after breakfast.
+Overview: Our garden holiday will conclude today after breakfast.

 What’s included in our Tour

-- All lectures, excursions, entrance fees, and local guides.
+- All excursions, entrance fees, and local guides.

 - Gratuities and necessary tips.